 Christian approaches to whatever subject you are studying

 - Ben studied law in London before doing Relay with UCCF.
-He now works for St Helen's Bishopsgate.
+He is currently studying at the University of Cambridge.
 View all resources by Ben Ramanauskas

 UCCF and bethinking.org offer this paper to assist those interested in politics to think through some of these important issues.
 However, we do not endorse any particular political perspective.
 The views expressed in this article are the personal views of the author.
 Further articles on political issues can be found on bethinking.org in Paul Bickley's paper State Expectations, and in Philip Vander Elst's article Power Against People.

 This essay has been produced in order to help Christians who are studying or who are interested in politics.
 It is hoped that by reading this essay they will have a better understanding of what Libertarianism is and how it relates to Christianity.
 As a result of this better understanding, Christians should feel better equipped to engage with Libertarians from a Christian perspective.

 It is essential that Christians grasp the fundamentals of Libertarianism, perhaps now more than ever.
 Our television and computer screens remind us hourly of the fact that we live in a fallen world.
 Violent crime, terrorism and war have become the norm.
 We are seeing the erosion of the traditional family, increased greed and corruption, civil unrest and fear for the economic stability of the world.

 Partly as a response to this, the previous Government introduced measures that have dramatically increased the power of the State.
 This increase in the regulatory power of the State, coupled with the rise of the internet, has greatly enhanced the Government’s ability to interfere with our lives.